 - Participants also sign a declaration confirming that they have read the race rules and the terms and that they accept to abide by them entirely.

 - Participants must obey all instructions regarding clothing listed here, and shall bring with them the appropriate pieces of clothing.

 - Participants must wear their race numbers clearly visible at the front in order to facilitate and speed up the registration process and enable staff to identify those in need of service.
 They are also required to wear their race wristbands around the wrist.

 - Prior to the start, all participants must register at Landmannalaugar.
 You do that by handing the piece of your bib-number that says "Landmannalaugar" when lining up with your start group.
 Those who fail to do this will be removed from the list of participants and will not participate in the race.

 - Any participant who decides to abandon the race must report to one of the Location Officers, stationed at Hrafntinnusker, Álftavatn and Emstrur, and hand in his/her race number.
-(Participants who abandon the race remain the responsibility of the organisers and are not allowed to continue on their own from the nearest hut in the area.
+Participants who abandon the race remain the responsibility of the organizers and are not allowed to continue on their own from the nearest hut in the area.
 For security reasons, all participants must respect this rule.

 - Should a participant be missing from the reporting list at Álftavatn or at the finishing line, he or she will be presumed missing.
 The default response to this is to call out a rescue team.

 4. Those who register for the Laugavegur Ultra Marathon undertake to train for a 55km distance